“This post may contain affiliate links. Please read my disclosure for more info.

 So when we talk about paying yourself first, priority numero uno is to build an emergency fund.

 Budgets are for predictable expenses.
 The ones you plan for.
 Since emergencies make your budget unpredictable, they should be paid for separately.

 Here’s how we’ve set ours up to automatically drip money into our fund each week in affordable amounts.

 Things May Never be Perfect – But Compromise is Key

 Money has always been one of the most frequent sources of arguments in relationships, but people tend to deal with the issue in the same way that caused the friction in the first place.

 By not talking about it until it’s a problem.

 At that point, it’s hard to have a relaxed discussion.

 How do you combine finances?
-Have you hit upon a system that works well for you?
+Have you hit upon a system, or certain habits that works well for you?